 We all want to improve ourselves.
 You may want to be more outgoing or more patient.
 You might want to learn a new skill.
 Maybe you just want to be happier.
 For most of us, self-improvement doesn’t come very easily or naturally.
 When done properly, journaling can help you define your goals and make them a reality.

-- Journaling for self-improvement in 3 steps
+- Journaling for self-improvement

 - A personal example of journaling for self-improvement

 - Wrapping up

 Journaling for self-improvement doesn’t have to be complicated, and it doesn’t have to be time-consuming either.
 Journaling is a bit like meditation: it helps you stay focused, and gives you the tools you need for self-improvement.
 It also helps keep you accountable.

 Getting started with journaling can be a bit daunting, but it’s something everybody can do well.

 The great thing about journaling is that it’s personal – there’s no right way to do it!
 If you already keep a journal or track your happiness, that’s great – you may want to go straight to our guidelines on journaling for self-improvement.
 If not, take the time to read through this section on how to start your journal successfully.